| | | | | |

 Allow the cookies to cool for 2 minutes in the pan before removing and cooling fully on a wire rack.
 As the cookies cool, they will crisp up even more on the outside.

-Holding up an oatmeal cookie.
+Holding up a gluten-free dairy-free oatmeal cookie.

 Dish by Dish Tips/Tricks: